-The requirements for land-based training would need to be explored and if possible integrated into the facility building footprint and design meeting and training rooms to support the education of hard skills and a more complete understanding of timing, access and utilization would be needed to understand this.
+The requirements for land-based training would need to be explored and if possible integrated into the facility building footprint and design.
+QFES would require meeting and training rooms to support the education of hard skills and a more complete understanding of timing, access and utilization would be needed to understand this.

 In our approach to this Concept Review, WPI has developed this information without a specific site determined as yet, and as such additional costs may be involved depending on specific site and services costs.
+Our objective was to broadly examine the nature of integrating the vision of QFES into the proposed concept, and the potential for its development within Redland whitewater facility.